thruston/python-tabulate/README.md

     arr (str(a)[:2])

-should work with numnbers as well.
+should work with numbers as well.

 Curly braces are only treated as parentheses at the top level (and this only for compatibility with the old Perl version of tabulate), so you can put them in normal Python expressions like